 To launch this feature, we selected the Safari web browser, but more will likely come soon.

-Apple's built-in web browser is currently supported on OS X El Capitan and Yosemite.
+Apple's built-in web browser is currently supported on OS X El Capitan (10.11) and newer.

 To install the extension:

 - On El Capitan, you need to get it from the Extension Gallery.